 4. The AIoTApp sends Inventory service operations towards the (selected) AIOTF(s), as in 3GPP TS 23.369 clause 6.2.

 There could be multiple AIOTF NFs selected from the step-3. for concurrent AIoT device monitoring operations.

+If the AIoTApp enabler has received multiple AIoT Inventory service requests, and the target area parameters of these multiple requests point to the same network target service area, the AIoT App enabler aggregates those AIoT service requests and initiate a single Inventory service API invocation (with the parameter being the network target area) towards the 3GPP network.
+If multiple service requests under the same network target service area include different AIoT device IDs which are covered by the same filter(s), the AIoT App enabler further processes those device IDs using a masking mechanism and then sends a single Inventory service API invocation with the filter(s) towards the 3GPP network.

 NOTE 2: All the invoked service operations, together with the service parameters, conform to what have been specified in TS 23.369.
 E.g., depending on the trustiness of the AF (i.e., AIoTApp), AIoTApp sends either External Target Area information (to NEF as an untrusted AF) or Target Area information (to AIOTF as a trusted AF).